Accelerated 3+3 Bachelor’s/J.D. Program with University of South Florida

 The University of South Florida and Stetson University College of Law have collaborated to offer an opportunity to reduce the time required to earn both a bachelor's degree and a juris doctor degree.

 The Accelerated 3+3 Bachelor's/J.D.
-Program ("3+3 Program") allows certain high-performing University of South Florida Honors College undergraduates to matriculate at Stetson University College of Law before completion of a bachelor's degree at the University of South Florida.
+Program ("3+3 Program") allows certain high-performing University of South Florida Honors College undergraduates and Provost Scholars to matriculate at Stetson University College of Law before completion of a bachelor's degree at the University of South Florida.

 The USF students will earn their baccalaureate degree no later than the end of their fourth year (i.e., 3+1).
 The program will be limited to students who can complete the major requirements by the end of the third year.

-Interested students must enroll in USF's Honors College and meet the program's eligibility requirements.
+Interested students must enroll in USF's Honors College or be approved as a Provost Scholar and meet the program's eligibility requirements.

 Assistant Dean of Admissions and Student Financial Planning